Some fonts are embedded within a PDF file, while others are not. The tool that created the PDF file chooses which fonts to embed.

-If a font is embedded, BuildVu will process and use the embedded font.
+If a font is embedded, then BuildVu will process and use the embedded font.

-If a font is not embedded, BuildVu will use an open source fallback font.
+If a font is not embedded, then BuildVu will use an open source fallback font.

 In realtext modes, BuildVu processes and rewrites embedded fonts so that browsers can understand them.
 The font files are written out and used inside the converted content using a CSS @font-face.